gnikyt/markdown-invoice/README.md

 Simply create your invoice folders under `invoices/` directory.
 Example: paid, unpaid, estimates.
 A recommended file naming format is `[YYYY]-[MM]-[DD]-[project].md` (2013-01-15-github.md).

+See `sample/` dirctory for an example invoice in Markdown and it's PDF output when generated.

 ## Useage

 ```bash